 Texas Pediatric Specialties and Family Sleep Center offers a wide range of services that allow them to quickly diagnose and treat most sleep, pulmonary, and neurological problems in adults and children.
 From sleep studies to lung function tests, the specialists at San Antonio-based practice ensure that you get the answers and treatments you need.
-To learn more about the specialized procedures, call one of the three clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, or the office in New Braunfels, Texas, or make an appointment online.
+To learn more about the specialized procedures, call one of the two clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, Texas, or make an appointment online.

 To provide you with the answers you need, Texas Pediatric Specialties and Family Sleep Center offers a full suite of procedures that are designed to help the team expertly diagnose and treat most sleep, pulmonary, and neurological disorders.
 These procedures include: